tropicsquare/ts-spect-fw/message_processing.md

 In case of message $M$, $pad = "0x08" || "0x00"^{43} || "0x06, 0x90$

-The second block is the composed as:
+The second block is then composed as:

 $$r3 = "M_{128}, ..., M_{159}"$$
 $$r2 = "M_{160}, ..., M_{191}"$$